-The program is called Ways to Work, and, since its creation, has helped 30,000 families obtain auto loans totaling over $62 million.
+The loan program is called Ways to Work, and, since its creation, has helped 30,000 families obtain auto loans totaling over $62 million.

 The financing that Ways to Work offers usually qualifies borrowers for up to $6,000 at a flat 8 percent interest rate.
-The auto loans come with either 24- or 30-month terms, resulting in monthly payments of between $150 and $220.
+The auto loans come with either 24- or 30-month loan terms, resulting in monthly payments of between $150 and $220.
 The non-profit organization claims to save borrowers between $750 and $3,000 in interest fees when compared to traditional financing opportunities available to these low-income families.

 With more than 87 percent of auto loans repaid in the last 10 years, Ways to work touts a strong repayment rate, and believes their favorable terms mixed with financing education are key to its success.

 Ways to Work currently has over 55 sites in 23 different states, but they hope to help more families by making their way into more states.